 Students from certain countries may apply for tuition-free education, a monthly stipend, a contribution to accommodation costs, and medical insurance via the Stipendium Hungaricum Scholarship Programme.

-The applicants have to go through a pre-application process handled by Tempus Public Foundation.
-In addition the following documents should be sent directly to the address firstname.lastname@example.org (Doctoral School of Physics) not later than 28 February 2019:
+The applicants have to go through a pre-application process handlied by Tempus Public Foundation.
+The following documents should be sent directly to the address email@example.com (Doctoral School of Physics) not later than 28 February 2019:

 a.
 Curriculum vitae